Complete Dachshund Puppy Guide: 10 Tips for New Puppy Parents

 Training Tip: Puppies aren’t fully in control of their bladder until about 6 months old.
 Understand that when they have an accident prior to this age, they aren’t able to hold their bladder for more than a couple of hours.
 So, it really isn’t their fault.

-Punishing during the house training phase may prolong training time and make it more difficult than it has to be.
+Do NOT Punish!
+Punishing during the house-training phase may prolong training time and make it more difficult than it has to be.
 The old methods of sticking your puppy’s nose in it are gone!
 Use positive reinforcement instead.

 5. Praise and Reward

-When your pup goes potty outside, praise them with “Good” and give a small treat.
-Then, take the dog immediately inside the house.
+When your puppy goes potty outside, praise them with “Good” and give a small treat.
+Then, take them back inside the house.
 Your Dachshund will begin to connect your designated potty yard spot with getting a positive reward and returning to the house.

 6. Hired Help